Episode 98

 The door was wide open and there were no people.

-Some rooms looked like housekeeping had been in the middle of the turn-down service because there were
+Some rooms looked like housekeeping had been in the middle of the turn down service because there were stacks of freshly folded sheets and towels, but they were just sitting there.

-stacks of freshly folded sheets and towels, but they were just sitting there.
-It was as though the maid had been holding a stack of sheets and then they just dropped them in a heap on the floor.
+It was as though the maid had been holding a stack of sheets and then they just dropped them in a heap on the floor and left.

 Beds were left right in the middle of being made.
 Some of them were half stripped, some of them were half remade.

-Inside some of the rooms, we started seeing suitcases.
-Luggage must have belonged to the guests that were staying there.
+Inside some of the rooms, we started seeing suitcases, luggage, must have belonged to the guests that were staying there.

-Just like the guest had been unpacking for the stay or packing up to check out and they just stood up and left.
+They were left in the same manner, half opened or sitting upright in the middle of the room, just like the guest had been unpacking for the stay or packing up to check out and they'd just stood up and left.

 My parents had actually grown a little quiet.
 I think that they were starting to think that we might be in danger.

 I think that they were starting to think

 that they needed to make a decision